NikolasNeofytou/modern_lt_spice/README.md

    ```bash
    python webapp/app.py
    ```
 3. Open `http://localhost:5000` in a browser.
 Drag components from the palette onto the canvas and connect their terminals by dragging between the small dots that appear on each side.
-Each component uses an SVG symbol that closely resembles the real schematic symbol.
-Inline value fields and prefix dropdowns are provided, the SPICE netlist updates automatically as you edit, and the waveforms are plotted when you press **Run Simulation**.
+Each component now renders only the schematic symbol with a transparent background and displays its numeric value in scientific notation next to the symbol.
+Inline value and prefix selectors remain editable and the SPICE netlist updates automatically as you edit.
+Press **Run Simulation** to generate waveforms.